GitLab raises $195M in secondary funding on $6B valuation – TechCrunch

 While the startup has raised over $434 million, this round involved buying employee stock options, a move that allows the company’s workers to cash in some of their equity prior to going public.
 CNBC reported that the firms buying the stock included Alta Park, HMI Capital, OMERS Growth Equity, TCV and Verition.

-The next logical step would be appear to be IPO, something the company has never shied away from.
+The next logical step would appear to be IPO, something the company has never shied away from.
 In fact, it actually at one point included the proposed date of November 18, 2020 as a target IPO date on the company wiki.
 While they didn’t quite make that goal, Sijbrandij still sees the company going public at some point.
 He’s just not being so specific as in the past, suggesting that the company has plenty of runway left from the last funding round and can go public when the timing is right.

 “We continue to believe that being a public company is an integral part of realizing our mission.
 As a public company, GitLab would benefit from enhanced brand awareness, access to capital, shareholder liquidity, autonomy and transparency,” he said.

 He added, “That said, we want to maximize the outcome by selecting an opportune time.
 Our most recent capital raise was in 2019 and contributed to an already healthy balance sheet.
-A strong balance sheet and business model, enables us to select a period that works best for realizing our long term goals.”
+A strong balance sheet and business model enables us to select a period that works best for realizing our long-term goals.”

-GitLab has not only published IPO goals on its Wiki, but it’s entire company philosophy, goals and OKRs for everyone to see.
-Sijbrandij told TechCrunch’s Alex Wilhelm at a TechCrunch Disrupt panel in September, he believes that transparency helps attract and keep employees.
+GitLab has not only published IPO goals on its Wiki, but its entire company philosophy, goals and OKRs for everyone to see.
+Sijbrandij told TechCrunch’s Alex Wilhelm at a TechCrunch Disrupt panel in September that he believes that transparency helps attract and keep employees.
 It doesn’t hurt that the company was and remains a fully remote organization, even pre-COVID.

 “We started [this level of] transparency to connect with the wider community around GitLab, but it turned out to be super beneficial for attracting great talent as well,” Sijbrandij told Wilhelm in September.